otdobson/owendobson/pages-md/journal.md

 I am left with transitioning into the society of regret and despair while trying to find myself in a structured light.

 To reconnect with a past I left 4 months ago is weird, all of my objectives, tasks, resources, relationships, servers all left in a limbo state.

+Prom was yesterday and I didn't go as a forgot to obtain my prom ticket due to being virtual.